Doctors Note Logo

 Coughing more after quitting smoking can feel discouraging, but remember: it's a sign your lungs are cleaning house and healing themselves.
 This cough after stopping smoking signals improved cilia function and mucus clearance—important steps on your road to better health.

 If you ever feel your symptoms are out of the ordinary or potentially serious, speak to a doctor right away.
-For quick, personalized guidance on respiratory symptoms, you can also consult a free Medically approved LLM Symptom Checker Chat Bot anytime.
+For quick insights into what your respiratory symptoms might mean, you can also check your symptoms with a free AI-powered symptom checker anytime.

 Your lungs are resilient.
 By pushing through this temporary "healing gap," you're giving them the best chance to recover and thrive.
 Stay patient, stay hydrated, and keep moving forward.